Look your final design over well before sending it out. Snip off any straggly wisps of greenery and see if any additional stems are needed.

 I also use a product called Leafshine to add a gloss to the leaves.

 Spritz this on the greenery only, avoid spraying directly on the flowers.
+The propellant in the Leafshine can could freeze the flower heads.

 It is available in 32 ounce spray bottles and larger gallons if you have a large amount of wedding florals.
 I use this sealant on every flower design I create.